tiiuae/ghaf/docs/src/ref_impl/build_and_run.md

 This creates `ghaf-host.qcow2` copy-on-write overlay disk image in your current directory.
 If you do unclean shutdown for the QEMU VM, you might get weird errors the next time you boot.
 Simply removing `ghaf-host.qcow2` should be enough.
 To cleanly shut down the VM, from the menu bar of the QEMU Window, click Machine and then Power Down.

+By default memory allocation is only 1G.
+If you want to launch the virtual machine with more memory make a copy of the bash script ./result/bin/run-ghaf-host-vm (outside the linked result directory)

+Modify

+`-m 1024`

+and run the modified script

+`bash run-ghaf-host-vm-copy`

 ---

 ## Running Ghaf Image for x86 Computer